Complement system: Activation of complements by antigen-associated antibody

 In the classical pathway, C1 binds with its C1q subunits to Fc fragments (made of CH2 region) of IgG or IgM, which has formed a complex with antigens.
 C4b and C3b are also able to bind to antigen-associated IgG or IgM, to its Fc portion.

 Such immunoglobulin-mediated binding of the complement may be interpreted as that the complement uses the ability of the immunoglobulin to detect and bind to non-self antigens as its guiding stick.
 The complement itself can bind non-self pathogens after detecting their pathogen-associated molecular patterns (PAMPs), however, utilizing specificity of the antibody, complements can detect non-self targets much more specifically.

 Some components have a variety of binding sites.
 In the classical pathway, C4 binds to Ig-associated C1q and C1r2s2 enzyme cleaves C4 to C4b and 4a.
 C4b binds to C1q, antigen-associated Ig (specifically to its Fc portion), and even to the microbe surface.
 C3b binds to antigen-associated Ig and to the microbe surface.
 Ability of C3b to bind to antigen-associated Ig would work effectively against antigen-antibody complexes to make them soluble.

 Regulation

 The complement system has the potential to be extremely damaging to host tissues, meaning its activation must be tightly regulated.
 The complement system is regulated by complement control proteins, which are present at blood plasma and host cell membrane.
 Some complement control proteins are present on the membranes of self-cells preventing them from being targeted by complement.
 One example is CD59, also known as protectin, which inhibits C9 polymerization during the formation of the membrane attack complex.
 The classical pathway is inhibited by C1-inhibitor, which binds to C1 to prevent its activation.

-C3-convertase can be inhibited by decay accelerating factor (DAF), which is bound to erythrocyte plasma membranes via a GPI anchor.
+Another example, is a plasma protein called, Factor H (FH), which has a key role in down-regulating the alternative pathway.
+Factor H, along with another protein called Factor I, inactivates C3b, the active form of C3.
+This process prevents the formation of C3 convertase and halts the progression of the complement cascade.
+C3-convertase also can be inhibited by decay accelerating factor (DAF), which is bound to erythrocyte plasma membranes via a GPI anchor.